navis-org/navis/navis/io/pq_io.md

 Current formats for storing neuroanatomical data typically focus on one neuron per file.
 Unsurprisingly this doesn't scale well to tens of thousands of neurons: reading and writing a large number of small files quickly becomes painfully slow.

 Here, we propose a file format that stores an arbitrary number of neurons in a single Parquet file.
-What is Parquet?
-Apache Parquet is a column-oriented data file format designed for efficient data storage and retrieval.
+What is Parquet you ask?
+Why, Apache Parquet is a column-oriented data file format designed for efficient data storage and retrieval.
 It has two important properties for what we are trying to do:

 1. Because it is column-oriented we can quickly search for a given neuron without having to load the entire file.
 2. It allows storage of arbitrary meta-data which we can use to store neuron properties